Graduate Assistantship Opportunities

 GA positions within the department are offered for the fall and spring of the first year of the program only.
 If you have any questions about the GA application process, please contact Ms. Emilie Aguilar at firstname.lastname@example.org.

 Scholarships and Financial Aid Opportunities

 For information on federal and state financial aid programs or private alternative student loan programs, visit the financial aid office website or call 410-617-2576.

-Fellowships (merit-based) are awarded at the time of admission; no separate application process is required.
-For the 2016-17 admission cycle, 2-year fellowships were awarded in the amount of $28,130 ($14,065 per year).
+Scholarships (merit-based) are awarded at the time of admission; no separate application process is required.
+For the 2016-17 admission cycle, 2-year scholarships were awarded in the amount of $28,130 ($14,065 per year).

 Additionally, the speech-language-hearing sciences department offers a variety of financial aid opportunities.
 These include departmental graduate assistantships, the John W. Brockman Fellowship for Speech-Language Pathology, and the Bernard A. Saltysiak Clinical Fellowship (restricted to Loyola undergraduates).
 All of these financial aid opportunities are awarded prior to matriculation in the master’s program, except for the John W. Brockman Fellowship.
 Information on this fellowship is distributed in the spring semester of the first-year of the program.